vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-When `nparts` is supplied, it will create that many partitions in the output object, with a best effort splitting of data between those partitions.
-In this case, since 5 isn't divisible by 3, it divided the data into lengths of 2, 2, and 1.
+When `nparts` is supplied, it will create the requested number of
+partitions in the output object, with a best effort splitting of data
+between those partitions.
+In this case, since 5 isn't divisible by 3,
+it divides data into groups of 2, 2, and 1.

 The constructors for `darray` and `dframe` are different.
-For example, you might initialize a `darray` in the following manner:
+For example, you may initialize a `darray` in the following manner:

 ```r